APPLICATION AND TRAINING

 What are the steps to becoming an AFSSA volunteer?

 AFSSA volunteers play a very important role in helping us accomplish our mission to promote abuse free Asian communities.
 To find out more about the agency and the volunteering opportunities available, please attend one of the several orientations during the year.
 Dates for the orientation can be found on the Volunteer Training Calendar.

-After your application is reviewed, the Volunteer Coordinator will meet with your to discuss your experiences and interests.
-Additionally, all Direct Service Volunteers are required to meet with the Direct Service staff to discuss their interest areas and potential opportunities.
+After your application is reviewed, the Volunteer Coordinator or a Program Manager will meet with you to discuss your experiences and interests.
+All Direct Service and Community Education Volunteers are required to meet with the Direct Service staff to discuss their interest areas and potential opportunities.

 Four: Background Check

 All volunteers interested in volunteering for AFSSA must be willing to submit to a background check, also found in the application.
 After your background check has been processed, you will be contacted with next steps.

 For those interested in working with clients, this is a required 40 hour training for anyone interested in providing support to survivors and their families through one on one interaction or through AFSSA’s 24- hour Helpline.
 This training delves into areas of crisis intervention via our hotline program, legal advocacy, immigration assistance, and hospital accompaniment for sexual assault survivors.
 This training is conducted by the SAFE Alliance and is held three times a year.
 Please refer to SAFE’s Direct Service Volunteer Guidelines for their orientations and their 40 Hour Core Advocate Training.
 Each program with Direct Services has an in house orientation that must be completed once the 40 hours at the SAFE Alliance has been completed.